CHOZ-FM

-CHOZ-FM (94.7 MHz) is a Canadian radio station based in St. John's, Newfoundland and Labrador.
+CHOZ-FM (94.7 FM, "OZ FM") is a radio station in St. John's, Newfoundland and Labrador.
+Owned by Stirling Communications, it broadcasts a mainstream rock format.

 Its main St. John's transmitter broadcasts at 94.7 MHz, with additional transmitters located throughout the island.
-The station, known as OZ FM, is one of the various media properties of the Stirling family; this includes local television station CJON-DT.
+The station is one of the various media properties of the Stirling family; this includes local television station CJON-DT.

 History

 CHOZ launched on June 15, 1977 on 93.9 FM, soon after Geoff Stirling sold his interest in what is now CJYQ.
 It was originally a full-time rock station known as The New Radio OZ, The Rock Of The Rock!.
 It eventually transitioned into a CHR/Classic Rock hybrid format under the OZ FM brand; nonetheless, it kept The Rock Of The Rock! slogan.